bitcoin-resources/bitcoin-resources.github.io/index.md

 #### Other Curations

-There are other, more complete curations of Bitcoin content and resources.
-If you are looking for longer, more varied lists, the following got you covered:
+There are plenty of other curations in the Bitcoin space, created by various bitcoiners.
+If you are looking for more beginner-friendly or more varied lists the following links will be useful:

-{% include curations.html %}
+{% include curations.html type='curation' %}

 ---